 Q: What To Wear Gorilla Trekking In Uganda?

-If you are looking for an Uganda packing list, tall socks are among the most important things to pack.
-There are many creepy crawlers in Bwindi, so you want to make sure no ants are climbing into your shoes.
+If you are looking for an Uganda packing list, tall socks are among the most essential things to pack.
+There are many creepy crawlers in Bwindi, so you want to make sure no ants climb into your shoes.
 I also recommend gardening gloves and hiking boots since the trek takes longer in Uganda.
-Mgahinga National Park is at a higher altitude so it can be colder than other parks.
-Be sure to bring a sweater for cold evenings.
+Mgahinga National Park is at a higher altitude, so it can be colder than other parks.
+Be sure to bring a sweater for chilly evenings.

 Q: What To Wear Gorilla Trekking in Rwanda?

-Volcanoes National Park is at a higher altitude so it can get colder.
-Bring a sweater for cold evenings.
+Volcanoes National Park is at a higher altitude so that it can get colder.
+Bring a sweater for chilly evenings.
 Also, gaiters are recommended to protect from stinging nettles.

 Q: What To wear Gorilla Trekking in DRC?

-My trek in the DRC was fairly easy, and only took an hour.
+My trek in the DRC was pretty easy and only took an hour.
 Gardening gloves are not necessary.

 Q: Do I need to bring anything extra due to COVID?